Lie models of homotopy automorphism monoids and classifying fibrations: Some consequences and examples

-\begin{rem} Observe that, when $X$ is assumed to be simply connected, we recover the classical result.
+\begin{rem} Observe that, when $X$ is assumed to be simply connected, we recover from Proposition \ref{aut1} the classical result with which we started Section \ref{princi}.
 Indeed, in this case, $\aut_1^*(X)$ is also connected and thus (\ref{simplycon}) is a fibration sequence of simply connected spaces.
 On the other hand, $L$ is just the classical $1$-connected Quillen minimal model of $X$.
 Hence, applying proposition \ref{aut1} we deduce that,

 and thus, (\ref{simplycon}) is modeled by

 \end{rem}

 Next, recall that given $G\subset\cale(X)$ and $\pi\subset\cale^*(X)$ there are fibrations